anthony-langham/digital-garden-jekyll-template/_notes/what is a digital garden?.md

 title: what is a digital garden?
 ---

-Welcome to my digital garden!
-This is where I explore my ideas and share them publicly so others can read and provide feedback to help me [[improve my thinking]].
+### Welcome to my digital garden! 🌱

-a digital garden is a non linear personal website that doesn't follow the conventional rules of blogging or SEO.
-I came across this concept for the first time recently and wanted to convert some of my earlier writing into this format.
+A digital garden is a non linear writing website that doesn't follow the conventional rules of blogging or SEO.
+I came across this concept for the first time recently and wanted to convert some of my earlier writing into this format to help me [[improve my thinking]].

 ## 🔍  Examples

 [`refined mind`](https://refinedmind.co/)